In Defense Of Having A Much Younger Boyfriend

 My friends and family have always gotten giddy when I’ve told them about a new love interest.
 They want to hear all about him and how we met.
 And when I tell them about my current boyfriend, and the saucy, yet sweet, tale of how our holidays in Portugal collided and a transatlantic relationship ensued, they practically swoon.
 But there’s one part of our origin story that I always save for last.

-“So, he has this great job in marketing, and we both have a degree in journalism, and he’s well-traveled, and — oh yeah — he’s 24,” I say.
+“So, he has this great job in marketing, and we both have a degree in journalism, and he’s well-travelled, and – oh yeah – he’s 24,” I say.
 I’m 33.

 People often gasp or give understanding nods.
 Sometimes, they do this weird winking affirmation thing, but it’s always something.
 People feel compelled to react to our age gap.

-“So, he has this great job in marketing, and we both have a degree in journalism, and he’s well-traveled, and — oh yeah — he’s 24,” I say.
+“So, he has this great job in marketing, and we both have a degree in journalism, and he’s well-travelled, and – oh yeah – he’s 24,” I say.
 I’m 33.

 People often gasp or give understanding nods.
 Sometimes, they do this weird winking affirmation thing, but it’s always something.
 People feel compelled to react to our age gap.